Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Session 2 - A Dance with Fate.md

 - "You have absolutely no idea how much trouble you're causing me I'm in the middle of fighting for this temple against some ridiculous cult, and here come five heroes to fall right into the hands of the enemy.
   This is bad. very Bad."
-- She doesn't know what exactly, but she's sure the cult is planning something massive against her in the <font color="#ff0000">ritual today</font>
+- She doesn't know what exactly, but she's sure the cult is planning something massive against her in the <font color="#ff0000">ritual today</font>.
+- She believes Lysander is behind the cult in Athens, but has no proof
 - She asks them to stay and help her prevent whatever is coming
-- She tells them what is expected of them (<font color="#ee3fb0">Amara</font> can tell too) -
+- She tells them what is expected of them (<font color="#ee3fb0">Amara</font> can help too) -
 	- <font color="#00b050">Delphi - prophecy </font>
 - She tells them to <font color="#ff0000">watch out</font> - priests of the gods and veteran heroes have been assaulted by the cult, she expects the same now.
 - She needs them to find out what the cult's plan is until the ceremony, now only half an hour away.